 The TRG is a recognized leader in the study and analysis of deep marine clastic sedimentary systems.
 Based in Leeds University, UK, the group is supported by UK research councils, by other UK governmental funds and by the oil industry worldwide.

 The aim of the TRG is to study the flow dynamics and deposits of turbidity currents and related flow types via outcrop studies, flume experiments, seismic studies and theoretical approaches.
 Improved understanding of the processes involved in deposition leads to a better capacity to predict sand distributions, and characterise reservoir properties.

 The industry-funded component of the TRG's work is organised in 3-year phases.
-The current phase began in January 2014 and the following sponsors have currently joined/committed: Anadarko, BG, BP, ConocoPhillips, Dana, ENI, Nexen, OMV, Petronas, Shell, Statoil, Tullow, Woodside.
+The 2014-16 phase was supported by Anadarko, BG, BP, ConocoPhillips, Dana, ENI, Nexen, OMV, Petronas, Shell, Statoil, Tullow, Woodside.
 The current 2017-19 phase is supported by ConocoPhillips, ENI and Hess; two other companies have contracts and several others are appraising.

 The TRG is part of Petroleum Leeds, the Centre for integrated Petroleum Engineering and Geoscience, a collaboration between the School of Earth and Environment and the Faculty of Engineering at the University of Leeds.
 The Fluvial Research Group (FRG) runs in parallel with the TRG.